-BluAS, album shuffle controller for BluOS
+BluAS, shuffle your albums with BluOS

 Introduction